MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-3.md

 ms.topic: conceptual
 ---

-# What's New in PlayReady verion 4.3
+# What's New in PlayReady Version 4.3

 This page contains an overview of the most significant changes between PlayReady version 4.0 and PlayReady version 4.3.

 ## PlayReady Server SDK Changes in Version 4.3

 TBD

 ## PlayReady Device Porting Kit Changes in Version 4.3